flatcar-archive/flatcar-docs/os/customizing-sshd.md

 It may be desirable to disable socket-activation for sshd to ensure it will reliably accept connections even when systemd or dbus aren't operating correctly.

-To configure sshd on Flatcar Linux without socket activation, a Container Linux Config file similar to the following may be used:
+To configure sshd on Flatcar Container Linux without socket activation, a Container Linux Config file similar to the following may be used:

 ```yaml
 systemd: